jarjc001/jarjc001/README.md

 💬 About Me:
 I'm a physics graduate from the University of Bath.
-I have a great passion for science and technology and am keen to start a carrer in software development.
+I have a great passion for science and technology.
-Here is a space to show the projects I have done.
+Here is a space to show the projects I have done and am working on.

 😄 Pronouns:
 He/Him